Skip to main content

 Air Quality Mitigation

-The webinar is for those LA air quality and planning professionals at operational level whose duties include planning and air quality management aspects.
-Delegates will need a minimum knowledge of air quality management issues and an understanding of the planning application process.
-This training seminar will benefit those local authority officers who deal with planning applications with regard to air quality impact assessments, mitigation and conditions for development sites.
+This webinar is aimed at local authorities, air quality and planning professionals at operational level whose duties include planning and air quality management, following Defra LAQM requirements.
+Delegates should have a minimum knowledge of air quality management issues and an understanding of the planning application process.
+This training webinar will benefit those who deal with planning applications regarding air quality impact assessments, conditions for development sites and the mitigation actions required in order to meet planning requirements and permit conditions.
+This updated webinar includes an up-to-date landscape of air quality issues and mitigation options; latest best practice and guidance from non-statutory bodies and latest government policy requirements as of 2025.

 Course credit enrolment